ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 ## Exporting data using templates

 We can also export data to any text format using templates as well.
-In this case we have to create 2 files:
+In this case, we have to create two files:

-[**Result set template**](), which defines layout for the whole result set:
+[**Result set template**](), which defines the layout for the whole result set:
 ```
 == Top 10 IPs ==
 ${data}